 National & International Championships: Solo dancers who wish to attend National and International events must meet qualification requirements; must take the required classes; may not miss classes in the weeks prior to the event; may not miss more too many regularly scheduled solo dance class nights; and are required to attend all extra classes or workshops associated with that event.
 These dancers need to regularly attend feiseanna throughout the year to stay sharp competitively.

 Dancers who attend are representing the Flying Irish and, in International competitions, the United States.
 They must dress and behave appropriately both on and off the dance floor.

 Parents will know their child is ready for these events if they are practicing regularly throughout the week without reminders and practice sessions include working to improve each of their steps (rather than just running through their material), technique drills and conditioning exercises.

-Team Dancing: Team members are chosen by instructor selection and/or audition.
+Team Dancing: Team members may chosen by instructor selection, audition and/or class participation.
 Tardiness or absence from classes can result in a dancer losing their place on the team.
 Ceilis and figures are danced in the Flying Irish team costume.
 Freestyle routines may require the purchase of additional costumes.